ibm-cloud-docs/activity-tracker/teams_data_access.md

 ## Before you begin
 {: #groups_data_access_before_beginning}

-Before configuring and using groups you need to understand the following requirements and limitations.
+Before configuring and using groups, you need to understand the following requirements and limitations.

 Users require specific {{site.data.keyword.iamlong}} permissions to work with groups and group members.

 Role                                                               | Permissions
 -------------------------------------------------------------------|------------------------------------------------
+Account management role                                            | Required to invite users, access groups, and define policies
-Administrator platform role                                        | Required to define group members and their roles Manager service role                                               | Required to manage logging instance groups Platform role viewer, service role reader, or standard member      | Required to launch the logging instance {: caption="Table 1.
+Administrator platform role                                        | Required to manage the service Manager service role                                               | Required to manage groups Platform role viewer, service role reader, or standard member      | Required to launch the auditing instance {: caption="Table 1.
 Roles required for groups" caption-side="top"}

-User roles defining permissions and access to manage logging instance data are defined in {{site.data.keyword.iamlong}}.
-However, there is no mapping of {{site.data.keyword.iamshort}} access groups to LogDNA groups.
-Each must be managed separately.
-To ease management of the groups, consider defining similar access groups in LogDNA as you have defined in {{site.data.keyword.iamshort}}.
+User roles defining permissions and access to manage auditing events are defined in {{site.data.keyword.iamlong}}.

-Users are assigned to a group by their email address.
-If a user changes their email address, you must remove the old email address from the LogDNA group and add the new one.

-All users must have logged in to the logging instance at least once before the user can be assigned to a LogDNA group.
-If a user changes their email address, the new email must be logged in to the logging instance before it can be added to the LogDNA group.

-Users defined in the LogDNA group can see all resources defined in the logging instance.
-For example: views, boards, and screens.
-Using the data access feature a user can open multiple logging instances in different browser tabs.
+You can map {{site.data.keyword.iamshort}} access groups to service groups.
+Consider the following information:
+- You must name your service groups with the same name as your access groups.
+Users that belong to an access group are granted access to manage data in the service group.
+- You must define a policy per service group, where the group that you specify matches the access group name.
+- You must define the scope of the data that each service group can manage when you define the service group through the web UI.

-## Configuring default logging instance settings
+## Configuring default access settings
 {: #groups_data_access_settings}

+Complete the following steps to define the default settings for viewing data:

 1. Log in to your {{site.data.keyword.cloud_notm}} account.